YK-Unit/YKImageCropper/README.md

 YKImageCropper
 ==============
 If you want to get a avater from a big image, YKImageCropper can help you to crop it.

+**PS: it supports ARC and Non-ARC**

 ![](YKImageCropper.gif)